MOSES * EGYPT * SPAETH

 Controversial Archaeological Discovery

-Locating the actual site on the Nile where the mystery play with Moses in the small ark seems to have taken place may well confirm a great deal of the Bible's account of the episode.
+Locating the actual site on the Nile where the mystery play with Moses in the rushes seems to have taken place may well confirm a great deal of the Bible's account of the episode.
 This biblical scene of Pharaoh's Daughter walking by the river may now, by means of archaeology, be localized on the east bank of the Nile at Thebes (now Luxor/Karnak) in front of the great temple of Amun, the supreme god of Egypt.

-According to the Rabbinical Writings Moses was brought from the ark to a royal palace.
+According to the Rabbinical Writings, Moses was brought from the ark to a royal palace.
 Until recently, archaeological investigations had not with any certainty been able to recover any ruins deriving from a royal palace in Thebes, the Egyptian capital of that era.
 Palaces were built of solid, but perishable mud bricks, whereas temples and often tombs were built "for eternity", out of blocks of stone.

 These descriptions also mention that Hatshepsut - among other names here called "Divine Successor to the Throne" - was crowned as her father's co-regent.
 Furthermore, it appears that during the ensuing ceremony she arrived at the Amun-temple on board a holy barque and went ashore at (quote:) "the head of the canal".
 This was a small basin with a jetty and steps leading up to the courtyard in front of the temple and palace.